Mathges/MyCocktails/docs/Implentations&Improvements.md

 CocktailDetails component can be refactored and improved.
 For example make a unique component Section for ingredients and recipe could be a good refacto.

 Some styles can be improved too.
-It can be isolated from components.
-And adding some font.
+Declaring some app style variables and adding some font.

 Routes can be isolated from app.